kirbyalasdair/ProjectUG3/README.md

 We had now decided on our final stop set
     - We executed RouteEvaluation.py to find the uncovered points
   - finalChoiceCorrected.csv displays the points ot covered by our stops

+The current stops are located in sfgtfs/ stops.txt
+  - CurrentBusStopDistanceAnalysis.py performs analysis on the current stops
+  - We also executed RouteEvaluation.py on this stopset